 Remember Cialdini’s Boy Scout?
 The kid asked for five-dollar circus tickets first.
 When Cialdini said no, the boy “retreated” to a smaller request.
 Just a couple of chocolate bars.

 This is the rejection-then-retreat technique.
 When someone makes a concession, your brain feels pressure to make one too.
 The boy gave up on the big ask.
-Now it’s your turn to give something back.
+Now it is your turn to give something back.
 So you say yes to the smaller request.

 Research shows this method does something remarkable.
 People who agree through rejection-then-retreat are: